oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

   - Constraints `String, max 20 characters, regex ^[a-z]{2,3}$`

   - Prompt: “What language do you use by default?”

+  - Repeat Count: 1 (one default, English if blank).

 #### [Environment]